 North American Black Bear

-The North American black bears living at Woburn have a 13-acre reserve, which they share with the Canadian Timber wolves.
+The North American black bears living at Woburn have just under a 13 acres reserve, which they roam freely within and share with the Canadian Timber wolves.

 All about us